gvwilson/sensibleadventures/nardica/nardica.md

 By the time Iffy woke up to stand her watch,
 Halley had fallen below the horizon.

-The wind across the Weddell Sea was strong and steady, and if it hadn't been for their passenger,
+The wind was strong and steady, and if it hadn't been for their passenger,
 Iffy and her aunt and uncle might actually have enjoyed a rare moment of peace together---or if not peace, then at least truce.
-*But we do have a passenger,*
+But they did have a passenger.
+*An' if Uncle Jack didn't want him,*
 Iffy thought angrily,
-*An' if Uncle Jack didn't want him, he shoulda said "no".*
+*He shoulda said "no".*
 On the first morning,
 Wales stowed his pack and his toolboxes in a hastily-cleared storage room, then took a seat on a thwart near the stern.
-As Iffy crammed the odds and ends that had been moved to make space for him into whatever nooks and crannies she could find,
-Aunt Naggie brewed tea
-and Uncle Jack grew slowly more agitated.
+As Iffy crammed the displaced odds and ends into whatever nooks and crannies she could find, Aunt Naggie brewed tea and Uncle Jack grew slowly more agitated.
 Every time she walked past the pilot house she heard him muttering curses and practicing arguments, already regretting the bargain he had made.

-"Just stay out o' his way f'r a bit,"
+"Just stay out o' his way,"
 Aunt Naggie advised worriedly when Iffy clambered down into the galley to get the tea.
 "He ain't used to havin' other folk on board.
 He'll settle in."